porterjamesj/website/content/blog/fun-with-emacs.md

 to find definitions, what actually happens is that when `fun1` evaluates, it doesn't just return a bare anonymous function.
 Instead, the function is returned along with some information about its lexical environment.
-This infrmation is called a _closure_, and usually consists of the values that any free variables had at the time the function was definied.
+This information is called a _closure_, and usually consists of the values that any free variables had at the time the function was defined.
 When python or javascript needs to know the value of `x` during evaluation, they go look up its definition in the closure.
 You can't actually examine closures in the language itself;
 they're specially protected and hidden away in the implementation.
 But